maarten-pennings/TFLcam/README.md

 ## Application

-As a first application, I'm using TFLcam to make a sensors for [Lego Mindstorms](mindstorms).
+As a first application, I'm using TFLcam to make a sensors for [Lego Mindstorms](mindstorms), even a Lego compatible [casing](casing).

 ## References